PecanProject/web/README.md

 ### Prerequisites

 This project has been built using [Docusaurus 2](https://docusaurus.io/), so make sure that your machine has Node version >=12.13.0, you can check this using `node -v`.
-[To install node](https://nodejs.org/en/download/)
+[Install node](https://nodejs.org/en/download/).
-Make sure yarn is installed. [to install yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable)
+Make sure yarn is installed.
+[Install yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable)

 ### Installation